The best satellite TV providers of 2019

 Satellite TV providers such as DISH and DIRECTV often include select equipment such as the satellite dish, mounting hardware, cables, etc. at no extra cost.
 Standard satellite installation services are also commonly included for free.

 DIRECTV and DISH are the two largest satellite TV providers in the U.S. by far.
 Pricing and package options are fairly similar between the two.
 DISH stands out with their Hopper3 DVR which can record up to 16 shows at once.
 DIRECTV is known for their sports programming, including the exclusive NFL SUNDAY TICKET.

-Currently, in the United States, there are two satellite TV companies to choose from — DIRECTV or DISH.
-Both offer a variety of packages with dozens to hundreds of channels to choose from, as well as additional options such as On Demand movies, premium channels, sports packages and more.
+Currently, there are two main satellite TV providers to choose from — DIRECTV or DISH.
+Both TV providers offer a variety of packages with dozens to hundreds of channels to choose from, as well as On Demand movies, premium channels, sports packages and more.

 Yes, just as you can use a TV antenna to pick up free over-the-air TV broadcasts, there are “Free to air” (FTA) satellite TV channels that are broadcast via satellite.
 These FTA channels are typically local news or sports channels, or government-sponsored public TV stations such as PBS.
 To pick up these channels, you’ll have to invest in an FTA receiver box in addition to your satellite dish.

-While there are niche satellite companies, such as Christian satellite network Glorystar, the two many satellite TV companies are DIRECTV and DISH.
-If cable or fiber TV is also available where you live, you may also be able to choose from providers such as Cox, Mediacom, Optimum, Spectrum, Verizon or XFINITY.
+While there are niche satellite companies, such as Christian satellite network Glorystar, the two main satellite TV companies are DIRECTV and DISH.
+If cable or fiber TV is also available where you live, you may also be able to choose from providers such as Cox, Mediacom, Optimum, Spectrum, Verizon or Xfinity.